-The cost of life insurance depends on a variety of factors that can include your age, your gender and whether or not you smoke.
+The cost of life insurance depends on a variety of factors that can include your age, sex, whether or not you smoke and how much insurance you are taking out.
 Typically, males will pay more for life insurance than females.
-For example, according to Canstar’s research, a non-smoking woman in her 30s would pay about $35.39 per month on average for a direct life insurance policy with a benefit of $500,000.
-In comparison, a non-smoking man in his 30s would pay approximately 30% more ($45.99 a month on average) for the same amount of cover, based on the policies considered in our latest Star Ratings.
+For example, according to Canstar’s research, a non-smoking woman in her 30s would pay $34 per month on average for a direct life insurance policy with a benefit of $500,000.
+In comparison, a non-smoking man in his 30s would pay $46 a month on average, about 35% more for the same amount of cover, based on the policies considered in our latest Star Ratings.

 To give you an idea of life insurance costs for men and women of different age groups and smoking statuses, Canstar has calculated the average monthly premiums across the life insurance providers we rate.

 Source: www.canstar.com.au.
 Based on quotes obtained for Canstar’s 2021 Direct Life Insurance Star Ratings (May 2021).

 It’s important to note that price isn’t everything.
 If you do decide to take out life insurance, you might also like to consider the type of life insurance available (e.g., whether you bundle your life cover with total and permanent disability (TPD), trauma or income protection cover), the level of cover, and whether any exclusions apply.

 If it looks like you may be paying too much for your life insurance, or you think you’re not getting enough coverage for your premiums, it may be time to shop around.